 Artists Represented at the Opening on January 9, 1998

-Thorbjørn Beckmann, Flemming Brusgaard, Lars Buchardt, Olafur Eliasson, Michael Elmgreen, Nils Erik Gjerdevik, Tine Haurum, Thilo Heinzmann, Ulrik Heltoft, Peter Holst Henckel, Susan Hinnum, Henrik S. Holck, Kristian Homsleth, Sam Jedig, Frans Jacobi, Joachim Koester, Eva Larsson, Ann Kristin Lislegaard, Lars Mathisen, Peter Neuchs, Morten Nielsen, Kaj Nyborg, Jean-Francois Octave, Henrik Olesen, Manfred Pernice, Lars Bent Petersen, Hans Petersson, Christian Schmidt-Rasmussen, Tal R., Nikolaj Recke, Gunter Reski, Peter Rössell, Annika Ström, Klaus Thejll, Per Traasdahl, Ivar Tonsberg.
+Thorbjørn Beckmann, Flemming Brusgaard, Lars Buchardt, Olafur Eliasson, Michael Elmgreen, Nils Erik Gjerdevik, Tine Haurum, Thilo Heinzmann, Ulrik Heltoft, Peter Holst Henckel, Susan Hinnum, Henrik S. Holck, Kristian Von Homsleth, Sam Jedig, Frans Jacobi, Joachim Koester, Eva Larsson, Ann Kristin Lislegaard, Lars Mathisen, Peter Neuchs, Morten Nielsen, Kaj Nyborg, Jean-Francois Octave, Henrik Olesen, Manfred Pernice, Lars Bent Petersen, Hans Petersson, Christian Schmidt-Rasmussen, Tal R., Nikolaj Recke, Gunter Reski, Peter Rössell, Annika Ström, Klaus Thejll, Per Traasdahl, Ivar Tønsberg.

 History by Sam Jedig

-10 Years at Stalke Gallery
+10 Years at Stalke Galleri

 Stalke Gallery is celebrating its first 10 years by showcasing a selection of artists who have collaborated with Stalke during this period.